 Clogged Fuel Lines or Fuel Filter on Your Snapper Mower

 Dirt and deposits from running old fuel can plug your fuel filter and fuel lines.
 Your fuel filter should be replaced once a year.
 If you find your filter is plugged, replace it with a new filter.

 Check your fuel lines to make sure you don’t have kinks in the lines or clogs.
-To find restrictions in your fuel lines, use your fuel shut-off valve or crimp your fuel line to start and stop flow while checking each section of line.
+To find restrictions in your fuel lines, use your fuel shut-off valve or crimp your fuel line to start and stop the flow while checking each section of the line.

 With your fuel flow stopped, remove the end of a section of the line that is furthest from the fuel tank and place it in a container.
 Start your fuel flow to see if fuel is running into the container confirming flow.